ehrpg/qstar/qstar.md

 Normal damage always targets endurance.
 If endurance drops to zero the character becomes incapacitated. **Critical damage** is dealt to health instead.
-Normal damage is converted to critical damage if an attack roll comes up with a ten and successfully hits.
 If endurance is zero, all damage is dealt to health instead.

 Damaging objects is the same as damaging another player or NPC, except that inanimate objects have no endurance, just health.

+## Critial Hit and Damage

+Causing a critical hit requires another success in addition to the attack roll (see **Multiple Successes** down below).
+If the attack roll and the roll to convert to a critical hit are successful, then the damage is converted to **critical damage** and targets the **Health** pool instead of the **Endurance** pool.

 ## Skills